Holidays Calendar for October 23, 2017

 • 1986 Died: Edward Adelbert Doisy, American biochemist, known as one of the discoverers of vitamin K. This work brought him the Nobel Prize in Physiology or Medicine in 1943.

-• 1983 241 U.S. military personnel were killed by a truck bomb, that hit the U.S. Marines barracks in Beirut.
-The French army barracks were also attacked on the same morning in Lebanon, 58 officers were killed.
+• 1983 241 U.S. military personnel were killed by a truck bomb that hit the U.S. Marines Corps barracks in Beirut.
+A French Army barracks in Lebanon were also attacked that morning; 58 troops were killed.

 • 1970 Gary Gabelich set a land speed record in a rocket-powered automobile called the Blue Flame, fueled with natural gas.
-The vehicle set record for the flying mile at 622.407 mph and flying kilometer at 1,041.541 km/h.
 His record was broken in 1983 by Richard Noble driving his turbojet-powered Thrust2.

 • 1959 Born: "Weird Al" Yankovic, American musician best known for his comedy songs that often parody specific songs by contemporary musicians, pastiches, and polka medleys.

-• 1959 Born: Sam Raimi, American director, producer, actor, best known for directing the cult horror comedy Evil Dead series, film Darkman and Spider-Man trilogy.
+• 1959 Born: Sam Raimi, American film director, screenwriter and producer.
+He is best known for directing the first three films in the Evil Dead franchise and the Spider-Man trilogy.

-• 1958 The Smurfs appeared for the first time in the story La flute à six schtroumpfs, an adventure story by Peyo that was serialized in the weekly Spirou magazine.
+• 1958 The Smurfs appeared for the first time in La flute à six schtroumpfs, an adventure story by Peyo that was serialized in the weekly Spirou magazine.

 • 1957 Born: Paul Kagame, Rwandan politician, the 6th President of Rwanda.
-His Rwandian Patriotic Front played a crucial role in ending of genocide in Rwanda.
+His Rwandan Patriotic Front played a crucial role in ending the Rwandan Genocide.

 • 1944 Died: Charles Glover Barkla, British physicist.
-In 1917 he won the Nobel Prize in Physics for his work in X-ray spectoscpoy and related areas.
+In 1917 he won the Nobel Prize in Physics for his work in X-ray spectroscopy and related areas in the study of X-rays.

 • 1940 Born: Edson Arantes do Nascimento, better known as Pelé, Brazilian footballer, widely regarded to be the greatest player of all time.
-In 1999 he became World Player of the Century and Time named him in the list of 100 most influential people of the 20th century.
+In 1999, he was named Athlete of the Century by the International Olympic Committee.

-• 1905 Born: Felix Bloch, Swiss physicist.
-He is known for development of new ways and methods for nuclear magnetic precision measurements.
-This work brought him the Nobel Prize in Physics in 1952.
+• 1905 Born: Felix Bloch, Swiss-American physicist.
+He was awarded the 1952 Nobel Prize for Physics for the development of new ways and methods for nuclear magnetic precision measurements.

-• 1885 Born: Lawren Harris, Canadian painter, the member of the Group of Seven.
+• 1885 Born: Lawren Harris, Canadian painter, a founding member of the Group of Seven.
 The Group pioneered a distinctly Canadian painting style in the early 20th century.

-• 1875 Born: Gilbert N. Lewis, American chemist, known for his discovery of the covalent bond and his concept of electron pairs.
-He successfully contributed to thermodynamics, photochemistry, and isotope separation, and is also known for his concept of acids and bases.
+• 1875 Born: Gilbert N. Lewis, American physical chemist, known for his discovery of the covalent bond and his concept of electron pairs.
+He also coined the term "photon".

-• 1872 Died: Théophile Gautier, French journalist, author, and poet, whose works are widely esteemed by Balzac, Baudelaire, T. S. Eliot, Oscar Wilde, Proust, Flaubert.
+• 1872 Died: Théophile Gautier, French poet, dramatist, novelist, journalist, and art and literary critic, whose works were widely esteemed by Balzac, Baudelaire, T. S. Eliot, Oscar Wilde, and other authors.

-• 1812 A French general Claude François de Malet began a conspiracy to overthrown Napoleon Bonaparte.
-He claimed that the Emperor had died in Russia and that he was the commandant of Paris.
+• 1812 French general Claude François de Malet began a conspiracy to overthrow Napoleon Bonaparte.
+He claimed that the Emperor had died in Russia and declared himself the commandant of Paris.

-• 1707 The Parliament of Great Britain met for the first time after its establishment.
-The first Speaker of the House of Commons of Great Britain was elected.
+• 1707 The Parliament of Great Britain convened for the first time after its establishment to elect the first Speaker of the House of Commons of Great Britain.

 • 1688 Died: Charles du Fresne, sieur du Cange, French philologist and historian, known as one of the founding fathers of Byzantine studies in Europe.

-• 1581 Died: Michael Neander, German mathematician and astronomer, known for his contributions to astronomy.
+• 1581 Died: Michael Neander, German teacher, mathematician, medical academic, and astronomer.
 One of the Moon craters, Neander, is named after him.

-• 1550 Died: Tiedemann Giese, Polish bishop, known as a close friend of Nicolaus Copernicus.
-Together with Copernicus he wrote the letter to the Polish King Sigismund I the Old asking for the King's protection of Prussia against the Teutonic Knights.
+• 1550 Died: Tiedemann Giese, Polish bishop and writer, known as a close friend of Nicolaus Copernicus.
+Together with Copernicus he wrote a letter to the Polish king Sigismund I the Old asking for his protection of Prussia against the Teutonic Knights.